kirbysayshi/SignalSlot/README.md

 		}
 	}

 It's basically the same length.
 However, there are a few benefits here.
 The most important is that our events are now dependent on constants, which throw a fatal error if not defined.
 In addition, at "connect" time (whenever connect is called), the existence of both the slot and signal are checked, which further helps prevent silly errors (missing either throws an exception).
 We can also very easily hook up multiple slots to a single signal, and easily manage disconnecting slots from signals.
 Furthermore, a slot is just a method, so it can be called like any other for even more versatility.
 The slots and signals are also all defined up front, so developers need only look at the class definition to know what they can connect to.
+Technically only classes that have signals need to extend SignalSlot.

 Signals can only be fired from within their defined class or a child class, so this further helps to promote decoupling.